Your diet is starting out great. You haven’t strayed away from it all week.

 So what does this mean for you?

-First, having awareness is such a key factor when it comes to successful dieting.
+First, having awareness is a key factor when it comes to successful dieting.
 If you know something will be an issue at some point, you will be much more likely to overcome the issue.
 No fat loss diet comes without its roadblocks and setbacks, unfortunately.

 1. Choose less tasty foods